Cryptocurrency and crime: Other incidents

 In 2018, Ellis Pinsky, 15 years old, was accused of orchestrating a scheme to steal millions of dollars' worth of cryptocurrencies from Michael Terpin, a prominent cryptocurrency investor.
-The scheme involved a social engineering technique known as the SIM swap scam.
+The scheme involved a social engineering technique known as a SIM swap attack.
 The case attracted significant attention due to Pinsky's young age and the substantial amount of money involved.
 It raised questions about the security of digital assets and the challenges in regulating and prosecuting crimes in the rapidly evolving world of cryptocurrencies.
 Pinsky later reached a settlement to return $22 million in cryptocurrency to Terpin.
 In May 2020, Pinsky experienced a home invasion by intruders searching for remaining stolen assets.

-Michael Terpin, the founder and chief executive officer of Transform Group, a San Juan, Puerto Rico-based company that advises blockchain businesses on public relations and communications, sued Ellis Pinsky in New York on May 7, 2020, for leading a "sophisticated cybercrime spree" that stole in cryptocurrency by hacking into Terpin's phone in 2018.
+Michael Terpin, the founder and chief executive officer of Transform Group, a San Juan, Puerto Rico-based company that advises blockchain businesses on public relations and communications, sued Ellis Pinsky in New York on May 7, 2020, for leading a "sophisticated cybercrime spree" that stole in cryptocurrency by hacking into Terpin's phone.
 Terpin also sued Nicholas Truglia and won a $75.8 million judgment against Truglia in 2019 in California state court.

-On July 15, 2020, Twitter accounts of prominent personalities and firms, including Joe Biden, Barack Obama, Bill Gates, Elon Musk, Jeff Bezos, Apple, Kanye West, Michael Bloomberg and Uber were hacked.
+On July 15, 2020, the Twitter accounts of prominent personalities and firms, including Joe Biden, Barack Obama, Bill Gates, Elon Musk, Jeff Bezos, Apple, Kanye West, Michael Bloomberg and Uber were hacked.
 Twitter confirmed that it was a coordinated social engineering attack on their own employees.
 Twitter released its statement six hours after the attack took place.
-Hackers posted the message to transfer the Bitcoin to a Bitcoin wallet, which would double the amount.
+Hackers posted messages encouraging users to transfer Bitcoin to a Bitcoin wallet, which would then double the amount.
 The wallet's balance was expected to increase to more than $100,000 as the message spread among Twitter followers.

-In 2021, US Authorities carried out a raid on James Zhong's home in Gainesville, Georgia.
+In 2021, US authorities carried out a raid on James Zhong's home in Gainesville, Georgia.
 Authorities found over 51,000 bitcoin that Zhong had stolen from Silk Road between 2012 and 2013.
-Through an error on Silk Road, Zhong was able to withdraw more bitcoin than what was initially deposited.
+Through an error on Silk Road, Zhong was able to withdraw more bitcoin than was initially deposited.
 He concealed his identity and was able to evade authorities for nearly a decade.
 Zhong ended up pleading guilty to wire fraud and was sentenced to 1 year and 1 day in prison along with a forfeiture of all bitcoin.

-In 2022, the Federal Trade Commission reported that $139 million in cryptocurrency was stolen by romance scammers in 2020.
+In 2022, the Federal Trade Commission reported that $139 million in cryptocurrency had been stolen by romance scammers in 2020.
 Some scammers target dating apps with fake profiles.